gkp1/n8n-ytdlp/README.md

 #### ☁️ Running in serverless cloud providers:
 - This will run fine on serverless, you just won't be able to save files locally - use `yt-dlp -g <link>` in Execute Command node to get direct video file urls without needing any disk read/write permissions.
 Then fetch media with http node or elsewhere.

+#### 🛡️ Security:
+Literally the only extra perms this has is:
+- adding WriteFile+ReadFile node permission to access the downloads folder (by default .n8n-files is only folder with r/w allowed)
+   - `- N8N_RESTRICT_FILE_ACCESS_TO=/home/node/.n8n-files;/home/node/downloads/`
+- adding ExecCommand and FileTrigger node

 ## Steps:

 ### Clone repo && cd